lrshsl/programming-survey/README.md

 # programming-survey
 A simple database for a school project

 > This branch is the first part of the project.
 It contains the database files, isolated, and some tests for them.
-It is not meant to be merged to the main ever again, but the
+It is not meant to be merged to the main ever again, but the content of the /scripts/database/ directory should be quite the same as in the main branch.

 ## Objectives